Internet-of-People/iop-ts/packages/examples/README.md

-# Morpheus Examples
+# IoP DAC (Project Morpheus) SDK Examples

-This repository contains example codes how can Morpheus be used.
+This repository contains example codes how can IoP DAC be used.
 Also, you can even test it via command line commands described below.

 ## Requirements